-Can’t say I disagree with Roy, but that’s my bias.
-I recognize that some wouldn’t want to have the site developed at all; in fact, some would prefer it to be the way was in 1850.
+Yup.Can’t say I disagree with Roy, but that’s my bias.
+I recognize that some wouldn’t want to have the site developed at all; in fact, some would prefer it to be the way things were 150 years ago.

 There’s nothing wrong with having diverse opinions.
-That’s all part of a democracy.Speaking of democracy, put the matter to a referendum — and if the majority of people are in favour of further development of the Sugarloaf — then have a comprehensive study done [with input from environmentalists] to best determine how Charlie Van Horne’s dream can become a reality.
+That’s all part of a democracy.Speaking of democracy, put the matter to a referendum — and if the majority of people are in favour of further development of the Sugarloaf — then have a comprehensive study done [with input from professionals and environmentalists] to best determine how Charlie Van Horne’s dream can become a reality.

-To borrow a line from Kevin Costner’s 1989 drama film, A Field of Dreams, “if you build it, they will come.”
+To borrow a line from Kevin Costner’s 1989 drama film, A Field of Dreams, “if you build it, they will come …”

 It would please me to no end to see more seniors on the top of the Sugarloaf and — for the first time — people in wheelchairs.

 If a trail and viewing area were properly developed, there would be far fewer injuries.I can see tourists flocking to Campbellton to ride the cable car and enjoy the spectacular view and everything that goes with it.
 And that’s 12-months of the year.

 I also believe that a development would be a tremendous shot in the arm for both the local and provincial economy.
 As Dany Roy put it, “It would make Campbellton great again.”